The Battle of Anghiary by Peter Paul Rubens

 Copying requires a lot of attention.
 When copying the works of great masters, it is recommended to perform each phase thoughtfully, analyzing and following the steps of the process of drawing and painting the original work of art.

-4. You will develop good taste.
-Copying the works of the great masters helps to develop a sophisticated taste in the field of fine arts.
+4. Moreover, the process contributes to the development of a refined taste in fine arts.
 By embracing a variety of art history information, you will be able to determine over time which artwork is good and why.

 Once you have the basic knowledge you need, you will be able to draw inspiration from your environment, life, or fantasy world and successfully create your artwork.